bsccf/Uni-notes/Mathematics for Engineering and the Environment/13U Statistics 1/Statistics 1 overview.md

 #### Intro and contents
 [[This statement is false|I love stats]], it's the only thin in maths more [[hahaha no|enjoyable]] than matrices.

+I'm not going to explain everything, if you don't understand something check the textbook, I'm assuming atleast a GCSE level understanding of probablity and stuff:
 -